 The idea that the world around us is changing rapidly is an understatement.
 We see it in almost every facet of life, from technology to job skills needed for the future.
 We are even seeing this change filter into schools with new technologies, the 1:1 movement, and even BYOD.
 However, many teacher remain frustrated because they know what many have yet to figure out… that real change in education will not come until we change how we do school.
-The frustration many teachers feel is, at its core, rooted in the traditional “top down’ system that preaches standards, standardized assessments, and compliance as the benchmark.
-This systems tends to lead to curriculum that is boring, of little value, and often dampens the creative spirit of students, not to mention the attempts to make students “fit the system” rather than changing to fit the student.
+The frustration many teachers feel is, at its core, rooted in the traditional system that emphasizes things that often zap students of their creativity and curiosity.
+These systems tends to lead to curriculum that is boring, of little value, and often dampens the creative spirit of students, not to mention the attempts to make students “fit the system” rather than changing to fit the student.
 There seems to be little room for student-centered innovation, creating content, and finding “real world value” within the current system.
 How do we combat this and move past these frustrations?
 How do teachers begin to spark curiosity and ignite passion in learners?
 The answer to these questions is to bring change from within the system, and within your sphere of influence.
 For teachers, this change must start within your classroom.

 Design thinking in education is so much more than just how you organize and design your classroom.
 While the learning space is important, the heart of design thinking is the mindset and approach that a teacher has to learning.
 What do you believe about your students?
 What do you think is important to their growth and success?
 How will you design things to fit the student, rather than forcing student to fit the design?
 What do you see as valuable assets that you can impart to students?